Walking Shield and the Journey to College

 Scholarships Ensure A Promising Future

 The California Community Foundation in Los Angeles is Walking Shield’s newest partner in expanding college opportunities for American Indian students.
 Its mission is to strengthening Los Angeles communities through effective philanthropy and civic engagement.
-They join a family of Walking Shield supporters contributing more than $300,000 in college scholarships this year.
+They join a family of Walking Shield supporters contributing more than 1 million in college scholarships thus far.

 Relieving Student Financial Hardships